Enter your zip to

 Copper

 Copper gutters are less common but are chosen by homeowners because they hold up well over time.
 20-gauge copper gutters are the most common, but you can purchase copper gutters in 16- and 24-gauge as well.
-With copper, a higher number actually translates to a thinner gutter.
+With copper, a higher number translates to a thinner gutter.
 With that being said, homes in areas with heavier than usual rainfall or snowfall may require a 16-gauge copper gutter system.

 Steel